Business & Tax

 How It Differs from Other Identifiers

-• VAT number or GSTIN — used in different tax systems outside the U.S.
+• VAT / GSTIN — different tax systems

 Common Misunderstandings

-Key takeaway: An EIN is a U.S. tax identification number used to identify businesses and organizations across tax, banking, and administrative systems.
+Key takeaway: An EIN is a U.S. business identifier used across tax, banking, and administrative systems.

 Related Articles